Home

-Collaboration occurs when two or more people work together to accomplish a shared, common goal.
+Collaboration occurs when two or more people work together to accomplish a shared, common goal - teaming up to meet that defined goal.

 Today’s Business World

-Working in teams is at the core of many corporations today.
-The business world realizes that team collaboration often produces better problem-solving results, thus superior solutions.
-Group collaboration enables people to build on each other’s ideas and prior knowledge, resulting in new innovations.
+Group collaboration enables people to build on each others' ideas and prior knowledge, resulting in new innovations.
 Team members often work faster and more cost-effective when working collaboratively.

 In the Classroom